brianteachman/.localhost-ui/README.md

 Simple localhost Interface
 ==========================

 A lightweight user interface for LAMP development.
-This is not finished software and as such it contains bugs, but, you know. :-)

-On Ubuntu, it provides links for quick access to:
+Upon entering your localhost in a web browser this package provides links for quick access to:

 + the web root directory
 + the VirtualHost directory found on Ubuntu flavored debian